Eugene Fama: Graduate studies, career, and research

-Fama's MBA and PhD came from the Booth School of Business at the University of Chicago in economics and finance.
+Fama's MBA and PhD came from the University of Chicago Booth School of Business in economics and finance.
 His doctoral supervisors were Nobel prize winner Merton Miller and Harry V. Roberts, but Benoit Mandelbrot was also an important influence.
 He has spent the entirety of his teaching career at the University of Chicago.

-His PhD thesis, which concluded that short-term stock price movements are unpredictable and approximate a random walk, was published in the January 1965 issue of the Journal of Business, entitled "The Behavior of Stock Market Prices".
-That work was subsequently rewritten into a less technical article, "Random Walks In Stock Market Prices", which was published in the Financial Analysts Journal in 1965 and Institutional Investor in 1968.
-His later work with Kenneth French showed that predictability in expected stock returns can be explained by time-varying discount rates; for example, higher average returns during recessions can be explained by a systematic increase in risk aversion, which lowers prices and increases average returns.
-His article "The Adjustment of Stock Prices to New Information" in the International Economic Review, 1969 (with several co-authors) was the first event study that sought to analyze how stock prices respond to an event, using price data from the newly available CRSP database.
+His PhD thesis concluded that short-term price movements of publicly listed shares are unpredictable and approximate a random walk.
+This work was published in the January 1965 issue of the Journal of Business, entitled "The Behavior of Stock Market Prices".
+Later work with Kenneth French showed that predictability in expected stock returns can be explained by time-varying discount rates.
+For example, higher average returns during recessions can be explained by a systematic increase in risk aversion, which lowers prices and increases average returns.
+His 1969 article "The Adjustment of Stock Prices to New Information" in the International Economic Review was the first significant event study.
+This study sought to analyze how stock prices respond to an event using price data from the newly available CRSP database.
 This was the first of literally hundreds of such published studies.

 Fama has served on the Board of Directors of money management firm Dimensional Fund Advisors since 1982.
 As of the end of 2024, DFA had $786 billion of assets under management.

-In 2013, Fama, along with Lars Hansen and Robert Shiller, was awarded the Nobel Memorial Prize in Economic Sciences.

-In 2019, the University of Chicago announced that one of the student houses of Woodlawn Residential Commons, which opened in 2020, would be named after Fama.
+In 2013, Fama was awarded the Nobel Memorial Prize in Economic Sciences.
+In 2019, the University of Chicago announced that a student house at Woodlawn Residential Commons would be named after Fama.